chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 ## In Progress / Under Review
  * A paper on the practice-oriented approach to philosophy of science
- * A paper on the existential risks regarding humanity and the Korean people
  * A paper on the very notion of the 'foundation of mathematics'
  * A paper on mathematical inferentialism
  * A paper on mathematical explanation and category theory